memgraph/docs/docs/reference-guide/replication.md

 usually would.

 If you are exploring replication and running multiple instances on one machine, you can run Memgraph with Docker.
 Check [Docker run options for Memgraph images](/memgraph/how-to-guides/work-with-docker#run-a-memgraph-docker-image) to set up ports and volumes properly, if necessary.

 ## Assigning roles

 Each Memgraph instance has the role of the MAIN instance when it is first started.

+Also, by default, each crashed instance restarts as a MAIN instance disconnected from any replication cluster.
+To change this behavior, set the `--replication-restore-state-on-startup` to `true` when first initializing the instance.

 ### Assigning the REPLICA role